 The plastic surgery training program at Washington University in St. Louis is a six-year integrated program.
 The program includes 1 year of general surgery – and 5 years of plastic surgery training in breast, craniofacial, head/neck trauma, hand, microsurgery, cosmetics and peripheral nerve surgery.
 Also included are sub-specialty rotations in oculoplastics, surgical dermatology, orthopedic trauma, and anesthesia.
 Rotations in all the general surgery experiences required by the American Board of Plastic Surgery are also included.

-The Division of Plastic and Reconstructive Surgery also offers Hand/Microsurgery and Craniofacial fellowships.
+The Division of Plastic and Reconstructive Surgery also offers an ACGME-Accredited Hand, Nerve & Microsurgery Fellowship, as well as non-accredited Peripheral Nerve, Microsurgery, and Craniofacial Fellowships.

 Please browse the website to learn more about our residency program and fellowship.